What are we Doing?

 - Inform consumer choice

-- Develop, test, disseminate population-based measures of quality of care
+- Develop, test, and disseminate population-based measures of quality of care

 We Investigate Questions Such As: